sab-bee/core-concepts/Javascript/function/readme.md

 // -> this is my pizza
 ```

-## _function overloading_
+## function overloading

 javascript does not support function overloading.
-You may heard the term `method overloading` in programming language like java.
+You may heard the term `method overloading` in object oriented language like java.
 Where multiple function with same name can be differ based on their function signatures(parameter, type of parameter).
 JS does not have any function signature, a function can take any number of and any type of arugment.
-Thats why multiple function with same in a codebase the bottom one will be counted.
-Understand this with an example.
+Thats why multiple function with same name in a js, the bottom one will be counted. lets understand this with an example.

 ```js
 let sayMyName = new Function("console.log('billie')");